doodboard/tutorial/README.md

 ### Now the real fun begins.

 ![promicro1](https://github.com/doodboard/tutorial/blob/main/promicro_1.jpg)

+Again, I recommend using flux, but it's not required.
+Just makes your life a little easier.

 a) Solder the legs to ProMicro.
 Note the longer side of the legs goes into the PCB <br/>
 b) Solder the ProMicro to the PCB <br/>